winitzki/scall/tutorial/programming_dhall.md

 Dependent pairs can be used to encode values that satisfy some equations.
-Examples are shown in the  section  "Refinement types and singleton types".
+Examples will be  shown in the next sections.

 As preparation, we will now study some general properties of dependent pairs.